top of page

 Introduction

-You see, for some people shopping is more than just something people do to kill time or find new things; it can be an addiction.
-While some may think they have no problem with retail therapy, there are many signs that can indicate if someone is truly addicted or just enjoying themselves while browsing in a store.
+For some people, shopping is more than just something people do to kill time or find new things; it can be an addiction.
+While some may think they have no problem with retail therapy, many signs can indicate if someone is truly addicted or just engaging in 'retail therapy' and just enjoying themselves while browsing in a store.

-In this article we'll look at what a shopaholic is and some of the causes of the condition.
-We'll also explore how psychologists can help people who are addicted to retail therapy overcome their problem.
+In this article, we'll look at what a shopaholic is and some of the causes of the condition.
+We'll also explore how psychologists can help people who are addicted to retail therapy overcome their problems.

 retail-therapy-and-overspending